Protecting qudit operations from noise by continuous dynamical decoupling: The GCDD procedure

+where $\mathbb{I}_{d}$ is the identity operator of the qudit Hilbert space of finite dimension $d$, $c$ is a constant, and $B$ is some operator that acts on the environment.
+Indeed, if the integral of Eq.~\eqref{eq:dd} results to be proportional to a tensor product between the qudit identity and an environment operator, the system will also be protected.
+To explicitly illustrate this aspect, we consider in detail this situation in Appendix \ref{Sec:Dynamical decoupling condition}, where we show that also in this case the qudit dynamics is protected from the effects of the coupling with the environment.
+In the following we show that our protection scheme satisfies this weaker condition.
+We finally observe that we choose $t_{0}$ such that $\tau$ results to be an integer multiple of $t_{0}$ itself, for reasons that we explain below.

-The total Hamiltonian of the system and the environment is then written as:
+The total Hamiltonian of the system and the environment is then written as

-where $H_{E}$ is the free Hamiltonian of the environment and $\mathbb{I}_{d}$ is the identity operator of the qudit Hilbert space of dimension $d$.
+where $H_{E}$ is the free Hamiltonian of the environment.
 In the picture obtained by unitarily transforming Eq.~\eqref{eq:Htotal} using $U_{c}(t)$, we obtain the Hamiltonian in what we henceforth call the control picture:

-where, as we explain shortly, we have chosen $H_{gate}(t)$ as
+where, as we explain shortly, we have chosen $H_{\mathrm{gate}}(t)$ as

-Of course, $H_{E}$ is invariant under this unitary transformation because the environment operators commute with the ones acting on the qudit states.
-It is not difficult to see that the total evolution operator $U(t)$, in the control picture, associated with $H(t)$, is also periodic with a period $t_{0}$, so that $U(\tau)=\mathbb{\mathbb{I}}_{d}\otimes\mathbb{I}_{E}$.
-Thus, at the end of the modified gate operation, the qudit state in the control picture coincides with the one in the original picture at time $\tau$, explaining why we have chosen Eq.~\eqref{eq:H0} and $\tau$ as an integer multiple of $t_{0}$.
-Since $H_{gate}(t)$ is used in the presence of continuous dynamical decoupling, the evolution proceeds, effectively, as if only $U_{G}$ described the qudit evolution in the control picture.
-At time $\tau$, even in the original picture the qudit state is the one that the ideal evolution would produce, up to a high-enough fidelity.
+Note that at time $\tau$, the qudit state in the control picture coincides with the one in the original picture at the same time, explaining why we have chosen Eq.~\eqref{eq:H0} and $t_0$ such that $\tau$ is an integer multiple of it.
+Since $H_{\mathrm{gate}}(t)$ is used in the presence of continuous dynamical decoupling, the evolution proceeds as if only $U_{G}$ governed the qudit evolution in the control picture (see Appendix \ref{Sec:Dynamical decoupling condition} for details).
+At time $\tau$, even in the original picture the qudit state is then the one that the ideal noise-free evolution would produce, up to a high-enough fidelity.

 The dissipative dynamics is assumed to be resulting from a perturbing interaction between the qudit and its environment described by the very general Hamiltonian: